-Security cameras are an essential part to any property.
+Security cameras are an essential part to any property and to protect your home.
 They allow you to view what is going on in any part of the property and to record any potential crimes.
-For security cameras to be effective they need to be appropriately placed.
+For security cameras and alarm monitoring to be effective they need to be appropriately placed.
 So what is the appropriate placement for security cameras?

-The proper placement of security cameras varies depending on the camera and what it is supposed to protect.
+The proper placement of the vivint doorbell camera varies depending on the camera and what it is supposed to protect.
 Let’s look at some of the most important factors.

 Out Of Reach